 Want to find more Genius Water Projects for Kids?
 Make sure you check out this resource that is packed full of exciting science labs and experiments.

-Build a Potato Battery – This kitchen science lab is for your older kids that want a true challenge.
-Build a potato battery that generates enough energy to power an LED light bulb.
+Build a Food Battery – This kitchen science lab is for your older kids that want a true challenge.
+Create a potato, lemon or pumpkin battery that generates enough energy to power an LED light bulb.
 A fantastic activity for your older kids learning about circuits and also energy in food sources.
 Click the images here for more details.

 Happy learning in the kitchen with these genius science lab projects for kids!

 Did you hear the big news?
 The latest book in the bestselling STEAM Kids series is here!